Professor Konstantinos Matakos

-Konstantinos joined King's in 2015 and is currently a Senior Lecturer of Economics at the Department of Political Economy at King's College London.
+Konstantinos joined King's in 2015 and is currently a Professor of Economics in the Department of Political Economy.
 Previously, Konstantinos was a Fellow in Political Science and Political Economy at LSE's Department of Government (2013 - 2015).

 In the past he also held the position of Visiting Asst.
 Professor in Political Economy at the University of Rochester's Wallis Institute.
 Konstantinos completed his PhD in Economics at the University of Warwick (2012).

-Click here to view Dr Konstantinos Matakos' website.
+Click here to view Professor Konstantinos Matakos' website.

 Konstantinos' primary research fields are Political Economy, Positive Political Science, Public Economics and Applied Microeconomics.
 In his research, he utilises both formal game-theoretic modelling and systematic empirical analysis.